tmastny/crafting-interpreters/README.md

 This is my implementation of crafting interpreters.
 I followed the book's implementation almost exactly.

+Check out the Pull Request section for my attempt at the `clox` exercises.

 As I worked through the book, I occasionally found it useful to refer to the author's implementations, which can be found on his Github [here](https://github.com/munificent/craftinginterpreters).